School Closure Information

 School Closure Notice

-Due to Governor Newsom’s recent announcement to shelter in place, school is currently closed with a tentative reopen date of May 4, 2020.
-Families will be contacted by phone, and our website updated, as new school closure information is available.
-Information will go out via all-call to let families know when and where to drop off packet work.
+Douglas City School has received a directive from the Trinity County Public Health Department to remain closed for the rest of the 2019-20 school year.
+Information will continue to go out via all-call to let families know when and where to drop off packet work during this difficult time.
 Please make sure to reach out to teachers via email if you have any questions on the packet work.
-Meals are available every Monday from 9:30-11:00am and will include breakfast and lunch to last 5 days per child.
+Meals are available every Monday from 9:30-11:30am and will include breakfast and lunch to last 5 days per child.
 Service will be drive-through or walk up only with meals to be eaten off-site.
 We look forward to reuniting with our Douglas City Coyote families as soon as is safely possible.

 Over the summer the school purchased eighty (yes 80) new chromebooks, which means each student in grades three through eight have their own computer.
 The Future is here.